darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 target black luminance
 : The destination parameters set the target luminance values used to remap the tones through filmic rgb.
 The default parameters will work 99% of the time, the remaining 1% being when you output in linear RGB space (REC709, REC2020) for media handling log-encoded data.
 These settings should therefore be used with caution because darktable does not allow separate pipelines for display preview and file output.

 : The target black luminance parameter sets the ground-level black of the target medium.
 By default it is set to the minimum non-zero value that can be encoded by the available number of bits in the ouput color space.
-Reducing it to zero means that some non-zero luminences will be mapped to a `0` value in the output, potentially losing some detail in the very darkest parts of the shadows.
-Increasing this slider will produce raised, faded blacks that can produce something of a "retro" look.
+Reducing it to zero means that some non-zero luminences will be mapped to `0` in the output, potentially losing some detail in the very darkest parts of the shadows.
+Increasing this slider will produce raised, faded blacks that can provide something of a "retro" look.

 target middle-grey
 : This is the middle-grey of the output medium that is used as a target for the filmic rgb S curve central node.
 On gamma corrected media, the actual grey is computed with the gamma correction (middle-grey^(1/gamma)), so a middle-grey parameter of 18% with a gamma of 2.2 gives an actual middle-grey target of 45.87%.